 Margaret Jacobs: Chancellor’s Professor of History, specializes in transnational and comparative studies of the American West with a focus on women and gender as well as children and family.
 Through comparisons with Australia and Canada, she conceptualizes the American West as a site of settler colonialism and examines the complex historical processes and interactions that develop from this enterprise.

-Katrina Jagodinsky: Assistant Professor of History, specializes in borderlands and legal history.
+Katrina Jagodinsky: Associate Professor of History, specializes in borderlands and legal history.
 She is interested in the complex intersections of race, gender, and the law in the North American West.
 She focuses primarily on the periods of transition from colonial, to territorial, to early statehood legal regimes.
 Her scholarship examines the efforts of marginalized people to exercise rights within expansionist contests of power.

 Victoria Smith: Associate Professor of History and Native American Studies, concentrates on the 19th-century Native American West, with a specialization in Arizona and Apache history.
 She teaches about the evolution of federal Indian policy in the 19th and 20th centuries.
-She is a Cherokee, Delaware and Lumbee descendant through the Harmon/ Anderson/Oxendine/Smith line.
+She is a Cherokee, Delaware, and Lumbee descendant through the Harmon/Anderson/Oxendine/Smith line.

 Placement of graduate students in Western History

 We enjoy a high rate of placement of our American West students into tenure-track jobs.
 Over the last 10 years, we have placed 19 of our Ph.D. students in such positions.
 Many of our students also find work in documentary editing, community college teaching, and political consulting.
 To learn more about our graduates, see information on our Ph.D. placement page.